 Over the decades since therapy took a hold in the popular imagination in the nineteen-fifties the counselling relationship has been depicted as everything from a subject of ridicule to a complicated mystery.

 I work to build trust and safety so that my clients can explore past and present experiences.
-As well as understanding an individual’s problems I seek to discover a client’s strengths and resources.
+As well as understanding an individual’s problems, I seek to discover a client’s strengths and resources.
 The counselling office is a place where the client can learn to practice new or different skills for a healthy relationship with self and others.

 People often think they have to change.
-Changing behaviours may be helpful and sometimes necessary.
+Changing behaviours may be helpful or necessary.
 However, sometimes the desire to change is based on a hyper-critical or judgmental attitude toward the self.
 I support my clients to practice self-discovery and self-awareness with kindness, to accept who they are, and then seek to change in a way that is respectful of their capacities and starting point.
 Compassionate self-acceptance is, perhaps paradoxically, essential for real or lasting change to take place.

 What is meant by The Psyche?

-I view the psyche or basic self in each person as fundamentally capable of healing and integration.
+I view the psyche as fundamentally capable of healing and integration.
 The psyche, in my view, (which is not a traditional view) is the whole of any person: mind, body, emotions and spirit.
 It is the present expression of everything you have ever experienced and all the ways you have “digested” your life experiences, whether you can recall them or not.
 Just as our bones start the business of healing within hours of a break, so our psyche will naturally heal if we are willing.
 I trust that the psyche will reveal itself through therapy.
 Its wisdom is often visible in dreams, in creative work clients bring in, in moments of intuition we share.
 I trust the client’s psyche to guide us, as I also trust my own experience, knowledge and awareness.

 What are the role of emotions in therapy?